steveLeVesconte/auth-react/README.md

-# Go Game Web App using React and Typescript
+# Go Game Web App using React and TypeScript

 This project is an online Go Game powered by React, Typescript and Firestore database (NO-SQL).